Naps Of The Day - How To Choose Value Selections

 However, there are a couple of potential issues which must be considered with this method,

-The resultant percentages that the punter should wager can be significantly large as in the case of a contestant with a 60% chance of winning that is available at evens requires a wager of 20% of the betting bank.
+The resultant percentages that the punter should wager can be significantly large, as in the case of a contestant with a 60% chance of winning who is available at evens and requires a wager of 20% of the betting bank.

 • 0.0 to 4.9%: no bet (provides an additional margin in favour of the punter)